kbatuigas/sdg-docs-code-template/crash-course.md

 git remote add origin https://github.com/kbatuigas/sdg-course-docs-code.git
 ```

 For the sake of a simple demo, these steps assume that you're doing all development work (including docs writing) on the `main` branch.
-You can try creating a feature branch if you like.

 ## Create a new Hugo site